slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 One synchronicity that we can be sure of, is [I’m the CEO of OpenAI](#mhdpa-summary).

-> If there's any point to this, it's that the University of Rochester is committing war crimes
+> If there's any point to this, it's that the University of Rochester is committing war crimes through their medical malpractices

 ### On Mars